LukasFuchs/GeoModBox.jl/docs/src/man/GESolution.md

 For these reasons, `GeoModBox.jl` adopts a staggered grid for solving the *temperature equation*.
 The complete grid structure used for the governing equations in `GeoModBox.jl` is illustrated below:

 ![2DGrid_total](../assets/Grid_total.png)

+# Thermal convection

+The equations discussed here are used to solve for pressure and velocity in two-dimensional thermal convection systems.
+While support for variable thermodynamic parameters—such as density ( $\rho$ ), specific heat capacity ( $c_p$ ), and thermal conductivity ( $k$ )—is forthcoming, simplifications are often employed to make the problem more tractable.